p19x30/jimmybox/README.md

 ![alt tag](https://raw.githubusercontent.com/JarJarBernie/jimmybox/master/public/src/jimmybox.png)

 # jimmybox 2.0 (only for internal usage!)
-vagrant box for PHP Developers with IonCube Integration for professional web development.
+vagrant box for PHP Developers with IonCube Integration for professional web development.
 Works with Shopware and many other applications and frameworks such as Magento, Oxid 6, Wordpress, Typo3 or Laravel 5.6.

 ## Quick Setup:
 1) Get the latest Versions of Vagrant and Virtual Box